madsvnielsen/shopping-frontend/README.md

 A front end for a shopping website.

-Deployed with Netlify at https://g16pokeshop.netlify.app/
+Deployed with an Apache2 webserver at http://dtu62597.eduhost.dk:10261/

 [Backend project](https://github.com/madsvnielsen/shopping-backend)